-All panic disorders are severe.
-It's somewhat unfair to tell someone suffering from regular panic attacks that their panic attacks aren't severe, because all panic attacks are severe – otherwise they would not be panic attacks.
+It's somewhat unfair to tell someone suffering from panic attacks without panic disorder that their panic attacks aren't severe, because all panic attacks are severe - otherwise they would not be panic attacks.

-But just because all panic disorder is severe doesn't mean there cannot be subtle differences in severity.
-Below is an explanation of what would constitute severe panic disorder, and tips about how to treat it.
+Just because all panic attacks are severe doesn't mean there cannot be subtle differences in severity.
+Below is an explanation of what would constitute severe panic attack, and tips about how to treat it.

 What Makes a Panic Attack Severe

 Since all panic attacks are severe, how does one figure out what makes a severe panic attack?